Background pattern

 The dose may be increased by your doctor to 10 mg per day.

-Children and Adolescents (under 18 years)
+Children and adolescents (under 18 years old)

-If you have liver or severe kidney problems, your doctor will prescribe a lower dose than indicated above.
+If you have severe liver or kidney problems, your doctor will prescribe a lower dose than indicated above.

 The tablets can be divided into equal doses.